conda-forge/google-cloud-container-feedstock/README.md

 **Deprecated Python Versions**

+Python == 2.7
-Python == 2.7.
-Python 2.7 support will be removed on January 1, 2020.
+- Python 2.7 support will be removed on January 1, 2020.
+- protobuf does not support Visual C++ 2008, windows py27 package not available

 Current build status